Skip To Main Content

 Location: Howard Center, Lower Level

-Bring your nametag to get your School ID and pick up your parking decals and bike registrations, which can be pre-purchased via Marketplace.
+Bring your orientation name tag to get your School ID and pick up your parking decals and bike registrations, which can be pre-purchased via Marketplace.
 More information on Campus Security here.

 9:30 am - 4:00 pm